 Families where a Parent has a Mental Illness (FaPMI)

-The program is coordinated at the state-wide level by The Bouverie Centre and is operationalised through Local Area Mental Health FaPMI coordinators, who provide timely, coordinated, preventative and supportive action within adult mental health services, AMHS.
+The program is operationalised through Local Area Mental Health FaPMI Coordinators, who provide local coordination of supports within adult mental health services, AMHS.
+View the Mental Health Services Directory for locations and maps.

-These coordinators work within the AMHS and network partners to influence and promote family-inclusive practice to achieve positive outcomes for all family members.
+FaPMI Coordinators work within the AMHS and with local network partners to influence and promote family-inclusive practice to achieve positive outcomes for all family members.

 What does the FaPMI program provide?